How to cope with common side effects

 Nausea is a feeling of sickness and can make you feel very uncomfortable.
 If the medicine can be taken with food, consider taking future doses after a small meal.

-Changing your eating habits can help curb a stomach ache.
+Changing your eating habits can help alleviate stomachaches.
 Avoid food rich in saturated fats, refined sugars or spices.
 You can also try eating smaller meals or breaking your meals up into lighter snacks throughout the day.
-Bland food, such as wholemeal toast, crackers and foods high in fibre may help too.
+Bland foods, such as wholemeal toast, crackers, and those high in fibre, may also help.

 Peppermint tea is a popular natural remedy for an upset stomach.